nimitpattanasri/mlxai.github.io/_posts/2017-01-03-finding-distances-between-data-points-with-numpy.md

 > The goal of this exercise is to wrap our head around vectorized array operations with NumPy.

 First, let’s warm up with finding L2 distances by implementing two for-loops.
-The code at line 21, from innermost to outermost, first takes the difference element-wise between two data points, square them element-wise, sum across all elements, and then take the square root.
+The code `np.sqrt(np.sum(np.square(X[i,:]-self.X_train[j,:])))`, from innermost to outermost, first takes the difference element-wise between two data points, square them element-wise, sum across all elements, and then take the square root.

-{% highlight python linenos=table %}
+{% highlight python %}
 def compute_distances_two_loops(self, X):
     """
     Compute the distance between each test point in X and each training point